Kurento/kurento/source/knowledge/nat.rst

 Do-It-Yourself hole punching
 ----------------------------

 It is very easy to test the NAT capabilities in a local network.
-To do this, you need access to two machines:
+To do this, you need access to two hosts:

 A. One siting behind a NAT.
 We'll call this the host **A**.
 B. One directly connected to the internet, with no firewall.
 This is host **B**.